 A Certificate of Data Destruction acts as a pivotal document in lawsuits of data breaches to showcase that data was destroyed using a reliable tool or device from an authorized vendor that provided the CoD.
 Here are some of the benefits of a Certificate of Erasure (COE) that are meaningful to an organization:

 Every industry today is governed by legal requirements for how long data must be in use and maintained, but once the time limit of maintaining data is reached, the data must be securely destroyed.
-There are different methods of destroying data as explained in our knowledge series.
-But, as an organization, whether you follow any method of destruction, maintaining a CoD is critical to stay compliant with global data protection laws like EU-GDPR.
+There are different methods of destroying data, as explained in our Data Destruction Knowledge Series.
+But, as an organization, whether you follow any method of destruction, maintaining a CoD is critical to staying compliant with global data protection laws like EU-GDPR, CCPA, SOX, GLBA, and HIPAA.
 CoE provides auditable proof of sanitization and promotes trust toward the third-party vendor performing media sanitization on behalf of your organization.
+Even the ISO 27001 standard obligates organizations to erase data securely when it has served its purpose.

 Peace of Mind

-It is not only a document to meet compliance with data privacy laws and other industry regulations, but also gives an organization and its stakeholders peace of mind, that their data disposal strategy is sound and fail-safe.
-A certificate of destruction (CoD) ensures that no data breach incident or lapse has happened as the document ensures complete, secure, and permanent destruction of data.
+It is not only a document to meet compliance with data privacy laws and other industry regulations but also gives an organization and its stakeholders peace of mind that their data disposal strategy is sound and fail-safe.
+A certificate of destruction (CoD) ensures that no data breach incident or lapse has happened, as the document ensures complete, secure, and permanent data destruction.

 Sample Certificate of Sanitization As Per NIST AppendixG

-As per NIST, there are a few things that should exist on a certificate of destruction in some form to verify their authenticity and integrity.
-Let us look at the key components of a certificate.
+As per NIST, a few things should exist on a Certificate of Sanitization (or Certificate of Data Destruction) in some form to verify their authenticity and integrity.
+Let us look at the key components of the certificate.

-The following elements are critical for an auditable certificate:
+The following elements are critical for an auditable certificate of destruction:

-- A unique digital identifier to record the destruction
+- A unique digital identifier to record the data destruction

-- Model and serial numbers of the storage devices disposed of
+- The model and serial numbers of the storage devices were erased or wiped

 - Details of data sanitization method used